Numerical study on the robustness of the stability for stable black holes: Introduction

-Recently, an interesting feature of QNMs, even the fundamental modes, has been reported that they are \emph{sensitive} to small alterations of background, which called spectrum instability\cite{Nollert:1996rf,Cheung:2021bol,Cardoso:2024mrw,Qian:2024iaq}.
-For example, when the effective potential is altered by adding a small positive ``bump'' away from the location of photon ring, the quasi-normal modes (QNMs) of a Schwarzschild BH are completely altered\cite{Cheung:2021bol}.
-The sensitivity of QNMs seems to imply that the QNMs are not appropriate observables in ringdown stage.
-However, the ringdown signal appear to be robust by the spectral instability\cite{Daghigh:2020jyk,Berti:2022xfj,Yang:2024vor,Ianniccari:2024ysv,Rosato:2024arw}.
+Recently, an interesting feature of QNMs, even the fundamental modes, has been reported that they are \emph{sensitive} to small alterations of background, which is called spectrum instability\cite{Nollert:1996rf,Cheung:2021bol,Cardoso:2024mrw,Qian:2024iaq}.
+For example, when the effective potential is altered by adding a small positive ``bump'' away from the location of photon ring, the quasi-normal modes (QNMs) of a Schwarzschild BH are completely altered\cite{Cheung:2021bol}.In addition, the spiral formula of spectrum instability can be semi-analytically derived in double rectangular barriers using perturbation theory (See the Supplemental material in \cite{Motohashi:2024fwt}) The sensitivity of QNMs seems to imply that the QNMs are not appropriate observables in ringdown stage.
+However, the ringdown signal appears to be robust by the spectral instability~\cite{Daghigh:2020jyk,Kyutoku:2022gbr,Berti:2022xfj,Yang:2024vor,Ianniccari:2024ysv,Rosato:2024arw}.
+Specifically, it was pointed out that the spectrum instability can hardly affect the greybody factor and on the ringdown signal.
+Further, the phase shift of the greybody factor could carry more physical information when studying the environmental effects on QNMs and the ringdown signal~\cite{Kyutoku:2022gbr}.

 During the early ringdown stage, the signal in altered background exhibits no substantial divergence from the original signal.
 In the late ringdown stage, while a discernible discrepancy arises between the two, the magnitude of this difference is directly proportional to the intensity of the bump and will exponentially decays to zero.
 Notably, both signals undergo rapid decay to zero, maintaining consistency in their asymptotic behavior.
-The ringdown signal is \empty{nonsensitive} against the small alterations of effective potential in these literatures.
+The ringdown signal is insensitive against the small positive alterations of effective potential.
+From a more macroscopic perspective, the stability of BHs remains unchallenged by this minor alteration on effective potential.